Regular Army (United States): Legion of the United States

 The United States military realized it needed a well-trained standing army following St. Clair's Defeat on November 4, 1791, when a force led by General Arthur St. Clair was almost entirely wiped out by the Northwestern Confederacy near modern Fort Recovery, Ohio.
-The plans, which were supported by U.S. President George Washington and Henry Knox, Secretary of War, would lead to the creation of the Legion of the United States.
+The plans, which were supported by U.S. president George Washington and Henry Knox, Secretary of War, would lead to the creation of the Legion of the United States.
 The command would be based on the 18th-century military works of Henry Bouquet, a professional Swiss soldier who served as a colonel in the British Army, and French Marshal Maurice de Saxe.

 In 1792 Anthony Wayne, a renowned hero of the American Revolutionary War, was encouraged to leave retirement and return to active service as Commander-in-Chief of the Legion with the rank of major general.
-The Legion, which was recruited and raised in Pittsburgh, Pennsylvania, was formed around elements of the 1st and 2nd Regiments from the disbanded Continental Army.
+The Legion, which was recruited and raised in Pittsburgh, Pennsylvania, was formed around elements of the 1st and 2nd Regiments from St. Clair's army that had fought at the Battle of the Wabash.
 These units then became the First and Second Sub-Legions.
 The Third and Fourth Sub-Legions were raised from additional recruits.
 From June 1792 to November 1792, the Legion remained cantoned at Fort LaFayette in Pittsburgh.

 The new command was trained at Legionville, near present-day Baden, Pennsylvania.
 The base was the first formal basic training facility for the United States military.
 Throughout the winter of 1792–93, existing troops along with new recruits were drilled in military skills, tactics and discipline.
 The Legion then went on to fight the Northwest Indian War, a struggle between American Indian tribes affiliated with the Western Confederacy in the area south of the Ohio River.
 The overwhelmingly successful campaign was concluded with the decisive victory at the Battle of Fallen Timbers on August 20, 1794.
 The training the Legion received at Legionville was seen as instrumental to this victory.

 However, after Wayne's death, Brigadier General James Wilkinson, who was once Wayne's second-in-command of the Legion, began disbanding his former superior's organization in December 1796.
 His policy was to re-establish a military model based on a regimental system.
 Wilkinson, who was later found to be a paid agent for the Spanish Crown, tried to rid the US Army of everything Wayne had created.
 This resulted in the 1st, 2nd, 3rd and 4th Sub-Legions becoming the 1st, 2nd, 3rd and 4th Regiments of the United States Army.
 Nevertheless, the new regiments honored their foundations: